iGame-Lab/PFPOffset/readme.md

 cgal version must be larger than 5.5

-If you want to do not use this program for thickening with long offset distance, this program will not have a fast speed.
+If you want to do not use this program for Offset with long offset distance, this program will not have a fast speed.
 You need to wait a lot of time before the program finishes running.

 ### KNOWN ISSUES: